 - Do not post pictures of others (co-workers, etc.) without their permission.

-A significant part of the interaction on Skype, blogs, Twitter, Facebook and other social networks involves passing on interesting content or linking to helpful resources.
-However, the school is ultimately responsible for any content that is shared.
-Don’t blindly repost a link without looking at the content first.
+A significant part of the interaction on social networks involves passing on interesting content or linking to helpful resources.
+While you are ultimately responsible for any content that you share, your choices reflect on your school, district, and the teaching profession.
+Always carefully review the content first before reposting and sharing it with others.

 Pay attention to the security warnings that pop up on your computer before clicking on unfamiliar links.
 They actually serve a purpose and protect you and the school.

-When using Skype, Twitter, Facebook and other tools, be sure to follow their printed terms and conditions.
+When using social networks and other tools, be sure to follow their terms and conditions.

 And if you don’t get it right…